github/accessibility-alt-text-bot/README.md

 ## License

 This project is licensed under the terms of the MIT open source license.
-Please refer to [the MIT license file](./LICENSE.txt) for the full terms.
+Please read [the MIT license file](./LICENSE.txt) for the full terms.

 ## Maintainers